 What is this addition?
 Probiotics!
 Adding probiotics to your diet when first setting out to eat better can help give your body that jump start towards a more balanced gut health.
 A healthy gut leads to stronger overall health.
 The great part is that you don’t have to start eating greens right now to begin the benefit.
 Yes, you can get your probiotics from food, but lets put that aside for a couple of minutes.

 Our body is made up of over 100 trillion bacterial cells from at least 500 species, and this doesn’t even include the viruses and fungi.
 These “friendly” (probiotic) bacteria, as they are called by the medical establishment, are responsible for several important biological functions.
 Probiotics assist with digestion, keeping other harmful bacteria under control and stimulating the immune system, and these are just some of their important functions.
 It is important to keep the gut healthy because 80% of our immune system is housed there.
 Our immune system does a lot more than just fight disease.

-Overtime the use of antibiotics and the consumption of processed foods have lead to an absence of bacteria in the intestines that is unhealthy, experts agree.
+Overtime the use of antibiotics and the consumption of processed foods have lead to an decrease of helpful bacteria (probiotics) in the intestines that is unhealthy, experts agree.
 This has been shown in laboratory animals that were raised to be germ-free, which became frequently sick, exhibiting greatly underdeveloped immune systems.
 Normally a healthy colon will contain anywhere from 100 billon to 1,000 billion beneficial bacteria per milliliter.
 Poor diet, stress, sickness, anti-biotics, etc. can reduce this number to 4 to 5 billion per milliliter, yes you see that big gap.
 We are what we eat!

 Some studies have shown Probiotics can help to prevent or control: